Looking for great sounding valves for Hughes and Kettner GrandMeister 36 amplifier? You’ve come to the right place.

 The Hughes and Kettner GrandMeister 36 amplifier uses:

 Over time your valves/tubes slowly lose their tone and their power.
-We always recommend JJ valves for Hughes and Kettner GrandMeister 36 amplifier.
+We always recommend Sovtek or JJ valves for Hughes and Kettner GrandMeister 36 amplifier.
 They guarantee amazing tone at a very competitive price.
 You can order these singly or as matched quads or a complete kit of course.

 Order your valves for Hughes & Kettner GrandMeister 36 below and get your amp sounding like new.

 Bring back the power and sparkle to your guitar amplifier.
 Treat yourself to a new set of valves.